 Memorial Day service to be at Poplar Hill Cemetery at 11 a.m.

 The parade starts at 2:30 p.m.; lineup is at 2 p.m. near the VFW hall.
 A ceremony will immediately follow the parade at the Lee Township Cemetery.
 A luncheon will follow at the Pullman VFW Hall.
 For more information, call (236) 236-5654.

 A ceremony will begin at Mountain Home Cemetery at 9 a.m.
-The parade will leave there at approximately 9:30 a.m., head south to end at Memorial Park for speeches and a program at the Otsego Area Veteran’s Memorial.
+The parade will leave there at approximately 9:15 a.m., head south on Farmer Street and end at Memorial Park for speeches and a program at the Otsego Area Veteran’s Memorial.

 A veteran luncheon at the VFW will follow.
 The public is invited.

 The Plainwell Memorial Day Parade will begin at 11 a.m.
 Lineup is at Bannister Street and Anderson Avenue in downtown Plainwell by 10 a.m.
 The parade will travel east on Bridge Street (M-89) to Hillside Cemetery for a ceremony conducted by the VFW.